--Don’t want to pay Stamp Duty
+-Don’t want to pay Stamp Duty, mostly around 5%

 -Can’t get a bank loan for the mortgage because of being self-employed, age, unable to provide sufficient income (or other reasons)

 -Don't want to go through the headache and paperwork needed for a mortgage loan

 That is why buyers often turn towards "in-direct" property investments, like syndication, joint ventures and development opportunities.